-Chances are, if you're buying a diamond ring for someone, you want your diamond to be special, durable.
-Most of all, authentic.
-With all of the imitation diamond jewellery on the market today, it's wise to know a few helpful hints on how to determine a real diamond from a fake.
+Chances are, if you are buying a diamond ring for someone, you want your diamond to be special, durable, and most of all, authentic.
+With all of the imitation diamond jewelry on the market today, it is wise to know a few helpful hints on how to determine a real diamond from a fake.

-Learn the tools of the trade and gather a few of these easy tricks up your sleeve. it's time to put your diamond to the test.
+Learn the tools of the trade and gather a few of these easy tricks up your sleeve.
+It is time to put your diamond to the test.

-While some might think that the goal in purchasing the perfect diamond is to find one that's essentially flawless –.
-That isn't always the case.
+While some might think that the goal in purchasing the perfect diamond is to find one that is essentially flawless – that is not always the case.
 Carefully crafted Cubic Zirconia sports Absolutely no imperfections, making it easy to label as fake.
-Real, pure diamonds contain tiny 'defects'.
-Which oftentimes creates a brilliance that can not be seen in fakes.
+Real, pure diamonds contain tiny 'defects' which oftentimes creates a brilliance that can not be seen in fakes.

 2. Look inside your Diamond.

 Much like looking inside a crystal ball, looking inside your diamond will reveal the truth about its true components and its authenticity.
 The key is: Real diamonds always have something inside.
 If you look into your diamond with a 1200x microscope, you should be able to see tiny inclusions within the stones infrastructure.
-If you hold the diamond in front of your eye and look through its side, you shouldn't be able to see through it.
-Should it look to be one clear, unified colour.
-If the stone outputs zero degrees of brilliance.
-If you can see through it from the side, then it's definitely fake.
+If you hold the diamond in front of your eye and look through its side, you should not be able to see through it, nor should it look to be one clear, unified color.
+If the stone outputs zero degrees of brilliance, and if you can see through it from the side, then it is definitely fake.

-Since stones made up of imitation substances such as Cubic Zirconia and Moissanite are so much cheaper than diamonds, they're usually set in less expensive metals.
-Chances are, a fake diamond wouldn't be set in real gold.
+Since stones made up of imitation substances such as Cubic Zirconia and Moissanite are so much cheaper than diamonds, they are usually set in less expensive metals.
+Chances are, a fake diamond would not be set in real gold.

 4. Check the Wear and Tear of the Stone.

-Real diamonds have remarkable durability and a hardened sharpness that's strong enough to scratch glass.
-If there or any scratches or nicks on the surface of your Diamond.
-If you can make them, then your diamond isn't real.
+Real diamonds have remarkable durability and a hardened sharpness that is strong enough to scratch glass.
+If there or any scratches or nicks on the surface of your Diamond, or if you can make them, then your diamond is not real.

 Simple Two-Minute Tests